Braves' Acuña has even bigger role in shortened 2020 season - WHIZ News

 The Braves hope Ozuna can return to his peak form of 2017 with Miami, when he hit .312 with 37 homers and 124 RBIs.
 Ozuna couldn’t match that production the last two years with St. Louis.

 Ozuna, 29, could split his time between left field and designated hitter.
 He’s expected to hit cleanup.
-Ozuna’s production is crucial to the team’s ability to replace Josh Donaldson, who signed with Minnesota.
+Ozuna’s production is crucial to the team’s ability to endure the loss of Josh Donaldson, who signed with Minnesota.

 Smith was one of four players to test positive for the coronavirus at the start of summer camp.
 The others were Freeman, right-hander Touki Toussaint and infielder Pete Kozma.
 When he returns, Smith could push Mark Melancon for the closer’s role.